 I’m convinced that Amazon is taking over the world.
-I would not be surprised to drive down my street in a few years to see housing development signs say “Built Especially for you by Your Friendly Amazon Associates.”
+It seems that every time I turn around, they are building a new headquarters somewhere.
+One of the big cities near me was on the list and people were going crazy with all of the speculation.
+I would not be surprised to drive down my street in a few years to see housing development signs say “built especially for you by your friendly Amazon Associates.”
 But I digress.
-Let’s talk about Amazon Prime.
+So, is Amazon Prime worth it?

 As busy moms, we are always looking for ways to get even a few extra minutes in our days.

 I found myself spending weekends running errands to purchase practical things like diapers, wipes, toilet paper, and all those other things you don’t think about until you’re about to run out.
 Sound familiar?
 Keep reading.

 At the time I lived in New Jersey and worked in NYC.
 We didn’t have a car.
 That meant there was no such thing as a quick trip to the grocery store.
 Add two kids under three?
 Oh yeah, there had to be a better way.

 I began looking for alternatives.
 I had been an Amazon customer for five years and saw promotions for Amazon Prime.
 It was relatively new at the time, but I figured why not give it a shot.

 It promised to get me the things I needed quickly and not go through the circus act of getting my little ones and all their stuff ready for a five-minute trip to the store.
 I’m in.

 A few years and two million diapers later (give or take) I’m still a fan.
 But I want you to decide for yourself whether it can work for you and your family.
 Don’t worry if you don’t have tiny ones at home, there are millions of items that fall under the Amazon Prime umbrella.